-- 6.11.1.
-It is the goal of the District that all educators have an adequate physical space in which to work.
+- 6.11.1 It is the goal of the District that all educators have an adequate physical space in which to work.
 Areas which are to be used for teaching, testing, small group instruction or counseling of students must be large enough to accommodate the number of students involved in these activities.
 In addition, the space must have adequate light, ventilation, heat, electrical connections and furniture.
 Any educator who feels that the space to which he/she has been assigned is not adequate and that such inadequacy will impact his/her ability to work effectively with students shall be entitled to a review of that workspace.
-Such review will be conducted by a team containing one representative designated by the superintendent and one representative designated by the Association. - 6.12.
-Security Of Personal Valuables - 6.12.1.
-Each teacher will be provided a space within the school to secure and lock personal valuables.
-When feasible, this space will be within or adjacent to the teacher's classroom. - 6.13.
-Educator's Safety - 6.13.1.
-The District will take affirmative steps to provide a safe and secure working environment for all educators.
-In compliance with School Board policy regarding safety, safe schools, and emergency preparedness, each school will develop individual plans that include procedures for inappropriate school disruptions by students and/or adults. - 6.14.
-Employee Assaults - 6.14.1.
-Written Report Within 48 Hours - [a] A licensed employee who is party to any alleged assault or battery committed against him/her in connection with his/her employment, shall file, within forty-eight (48) hours, a written report of the incident and the circumstances thereof with his/her principal or supervisor who shall be responsible to immediately forward the report to the Board through the Superintendent of Schools. - 6.14.2.
-Employee Furnish Information to District - [a] The licensed employee shall be responsible to report and furnish copies of any summons, complaint, process, information, indictment, notice or demand served him/her in connection with such alleged assault or battery immediately after he/she has been served therewith.
-The Board will comply with any reasonable request by the licensed employee, his/her attorney or insuring company for any additional information in the Board's possession which is relevant to the allegations and which is not privileged by law or policy of the school District.
+Such review will be conducted by a team containing one representative designated by the superintendent and one representative designated by the Association. - 6.11.2 Each teacher will be provided a space within the school to secure and lock personal valuables.
+When feasible, this space will be within or adjacent to the teacher's classroom. - 6.11.3 The District will take affirmative steps to provide a safe and secure working environment for all educators.
+In compliance with School Board policy regarding safety, safe schools, and emergency preparedness, each school will develop individual plans that include procedures for inappropriate school disruptions by students and/or adults.